finos/common-domain-model/README.rst

 The ISDA CDM distribution comprises three main sets of components:

-* **Model definition**, which corresponds to the model as expressed in the Rosetta DSL syntax and contained into a set of *.rosetta* files.
+* **Model definition**, which corresponds to the model as expressed in the Rosetta DSL syntax and contained into a set of *.rosetta* files organised as *namespaces*.
 The primary dimensions of the model are listed below and further described in the `Common Domain Model Section <https://docs.rosetta-technology.io/cdm/documentation/source/documentation.html>`_ of the documentation.

   * Product
   * Event